kunal333/E2ESynapseDemo/README.md

     ![Enter Details](https://github.com/kunal333/E2ESynapseDemo/blob/master/images/EnterDetails.png)
 4. Next step is to get the Power BI tempate and connect to the Synapse instance.
 A tutorial of deploying the parameterized Power BI Template file is here: https://youtu.be/_mslQZM7NrU

+**Note**:If you are using Azure Portal Cloud Shell, you might see errors due to inactivity.
+Please ignore them as the script would continue to run in the background.
+Total time of end to end deployment is around 1 hour.

 ### Architectures
 Documentation for the Medicare Fee-For Service Provider Utilization & Payment Part D Prescriber Data can be found <a href="https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Downloads/Prescriber_Methods.pdf" title="CMS Documentation">here</a>